scrapinghub/web-poet/docs/advanced/fields.rst

         def nane(self):
             return self.response.css(".name").get()

-Because Product item class is used, a typo ("nane" instead of "name") is detected at runtime: creation of Product instance would fail with a ``TypeError``, because of unexpected keyword argument "nane".
+Because the ``Product`` item class is used, a typo ("nane" instead of "name") is detected at runtime: the creation of a ``Product`` instance would fail with a ``TypeError``, because of the unexpected keyword argument "nane".

 After fixing it (renaming "nane" method to "name"), another error is going to be
-detected: ``price`` argument is required, but there is no extraction method for this attribute, so ``Product.__init__`` will raise another ``TypeError``, indicating that a required argument is missing.
+detected: the ``price`` argument is required, but there is no extraction method for this attribute, so ``Product.__init__`` will raise another ``TypeError``, indicating that a required argument is missing.